chihway/imsim2galsim/README.md

 3. Generate GalSim image with the catalog from 2. phosim2galsim_image.py [ input config file ] [ input star file ] [ input galaxy file ] [ output temp fits file ] [ output final fits file ] [ whether to use approximate magnitude conversion ] [ whether to use photon shooting ]

+(with photon-shooting=1, the speed of the image generation will scale with the number of photons)

 =====================================================
 What should be in a configuration file?